Football Association of Ireland: Management structure

-The Association's structure can best be split into three sections: the FAI Council, The Board of Management and Committees, and the FAI Administration Staff.
+The association's governance structure is divided into three sections: the General Assembly (previously known as the FAI Council), the Board of Management and Committees, and the FAI Administration Staff.

+The FAI's administration staff are based in the association's headquarters in Abbotstown, Dublin and handle the day-to-day running of the association.

-The FAI Council is made up of 60 members from across the Irish football family.
+The FAI Council is made up of 60 members from across Irish football.
 The Council elects the FAI's president, a number of committee members and also pass major decisions.
 The Board of Management has ten members: the president, vice-president, honorary secretary, honorary treasurer, chief executive, and the six chairpersons of the Development (International, Domestic, League of Ireland, Legal/Corporate & Underage committees).
 The Finance committee is represented by the Honorary Treasurer rather than selecting a chairperson.
 A number of committee members elected by Council and a further number selected by the CEO, President and Council Representative (other than an officer).
 For balance within the committees, the person selected cannot be from the same affiliate as the person elected by council, while no one person can sit on more than two committees.
 The Chief Executive also sits as a voting member on the Finance and Legal and Corporate Affairs Committees.